HarshitKumar9030/codify/README.md

 # CodiFY

 A simple, fast platform for coding assignments that runs directly in the browser.
-Create, execute, and review JavaScript and Python code with instant feedback.
+Create, execute, and review Javascript and Python code with instant feedback.

 ## Features